 Let F be a number field and X an algebraic variety over F. Does there exist an F-rational point on X?
 If so, are they ubiquitous on X?
 For many classes of varieties, such problems are analyzed using local-to-global principles.
-The variety X is said to satisfy the $Hasse\ principle$ if existence of a rational point over each completion of F implies the existence of an F-rational point.
-The variety X is said to satisfy the P-rational point of P weak approximation if for every finite set of places of P and points of P over these places, there exists an P-rational point of P approximating these points arbitrarily closely.
+The variety X is said to satisfy the Hasse principle if existence of a rational point over each completion of F implies the existence of an F-rational point.
+The variety X is said to satisfy the principle of weak approximation if for every finite set of places of F and points of X over these places, there exists an F-rational point of X approximating these points arbitrarily closely.
 Now let k be an algebraically closed field of characteristic zero, F the function field of a curve over k, and B a smooth projective model for this curve.
 The following result by Graber, Harris and Starr is the impetus for our paper: